 PM Little South

-Your Association had a very productive year in 2019.
-We supported financially:
+Despite Covid-19, your Association had a productive year in 2020.
+We supported:

-Pledged a grant to NCCIAMA on a river signage an invasive species program.
+Created a matching fund program with NCCIAMA on an invasive species program.

 Please make sure you check out our web page: www.lcrpoa.org Password: lcrpoa2020.
 The site has quite a bit of information you may find useful, including our LCRPOA Provider list, Conservation Easement info, Property ID form for Sheriff’s office and a bit of history of our organization.